chetanism/react-reflex-layout/README.md

 5. Spacer - an empty flex item

 ### Available decorators
-1. asFlexItem - Wraps passed component in a flex item.
+1. asFlexItem - Wraps passed component in a FlexItem.

 Refer code to see available properties for each component.